History of Piracy in Timeline

 1985: Hijacking of the Achille Lauro

-In 1985, the Italian civilian passenger ship Achille Lauro was hijacked by the Palestine Liberation Organization, an act regarded as piracy.
+In 1985, the Italian civilian passenger ship Achille Lauro was hijacked by the Palestine Liberation Organization, which is regarded as an act of piracy.

 1997: Merchant Shipping and Maritime Security Act